Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Case Studies

 \subsection{Paderborn}

-The Paderborn dataset is a publicly available bearing dataset provided by the Chair of Design and Drive Technology from Paderborn University \cite{lessmeier2016condition}.
+The Paderborn dataset is a publicly available bearing dataset (bearing type SKF 6203) provided by the Chair of Design and Drive Technology from Paderborn University \cite{lessmeier2016condition}.
 It incorporates both artificially induced bearing faults and realistic damages caused by accelerated lifetime tests \cite{zhang2020deep} under different operating conditions (rotational speed, load torque and radial force) \cite{chen2018acdin}.
 In this study, we only consider real fault data and not the artificially induced one.
-The respresented health conditions in the dataset are healthy conditions, Inner Race faults (three severity levels) as well as Outer Race faults (two severity levels).
+The represented health conditions in the dataset are healthy conditions, Inner Race faults (three severity levels) as well as Outer Race faults (two severity levels).
 The different operating conditions are shown in \tabref{tab:OCcaseStudies} and the different classes in \tabref{tab:classes}.
 The data was also collected on a test rig under laboratory conditions and was also previously used in different DA studies \cite{pandhare2019convolutional, chen2018acdin, wang2020missing}.
-Previous publications mainly focused on 3-class classification of the different fault types \cite{wang2020missing} and suggested that the domain gaps in Paderborn are larger compared to the CWRU dataset.
-Further, previous publications typically neglected the domain B, as the domain gap to the other domains is large.
-In this research, we focus on the type and severity classification (6 class classification) and also aim to bridge large domain gaps.
-Contrary to previous works, we, therefore, included domain B in our DA evaluation.
+Previous publications mainly focused on 3-class classification of the different fault types \cite{wang2020missing} and suggested that the domain gaps in the Paderborn dataset are larger compared to the CWRU dataset.
+Further, previous publications typically neglected the domain 1, since the domain gap to the other domains is considerably large compared to the other domain gaps.
+In this research, we focus on the type and severity classification (6-class classification) and also aim to bridge large domain gaps.
+Contrary to previous works, we, therefore, included domain 1 in our DA evaluation.

-Moreover, we use less data compared to previous publications, such as e.g. \citet{wang2020missing}, for our evaluation (only using the datasets K002-5; KA04, KA15-16 and KI16,18,21 whereas KA22, KA30, KI04 and KI14 have not been used in this study).
+Moreover, we use less data compared to previous publications, such as e.g. \cite{wang2020missing}, for our evaluation (only using the datasets K002-5; KA04, KA15-16 and KI16,18,21 whereas KA22, KA30, KI04 and KI14 have not been used in this study).
 This enables us to evaluate if we can extract transferable fault characteristics from only limited fault data.

 \ifdefined\ARXIV